This page is to help with some of the confusion and issues you may have with common questions around here.

 This is not low sodium or even a health food blog.
 But a few general comments.

-Most recipes will still taste fairly good with the salt cut in half.
-The exception is baked goods where you can cut it down a bit usually but even that is more noticeable.
+Most recipes will still taste pretty good, even with the salt cut in half.
+The exception is baked goods, where you can usually cut it down a bit, but even that is more noticeable.

 If the recipe says "to taste" for the amount of salt, it is my estimate of average usage.

-If a recipe called for Kosher or coarse salt, it is using Diamond Crystal as a reference.
-I usually buy Diamond Crystal but Morton is more common.
+If a recipe calls for Kosher or coarse salt, it uses Diamond Crystal as a reference.
+I usually buy Diamond Crystal, but Morton is more common.

-Also, things like sea salt, etc. usually are in the Morton salt range.
+Also, things like sea salt are usually in the Morton salt range.

 About Ovens and Oven Temperatures